Yh0x1n/Agenda-Escolar/readme.md

-# RIRIN
+# AGENDA ESCOLAR
-A project to help peoples with emotional issues and make then believe they're not alone. <3
+A project for a college agenda, using MariaDB and Python.